platformsh/template-builder/templates/nextcloud/files/README.md

 This separate setup allows the `update.sh` script to update Nextcloud itself without losing the code for any extensions you have added.

+## Using Amazon S3 for storage

+Nextcloud supports using Amazon S3 (or any S3 compatible storage service) for the primary data backend.
+That allows you to use the far cheaper S3 storage, but *all environments on Platform.sh will connect to the same S3 bucket and thus be working with live data*.
+There may also be a performance impact, which will vary depending on the type of data you're storing.

+Nextcloud also must be configured for S3 at the time of installation.
+That means you cannot use the one-click install button above as it will run through the installation process before you have a chance to provide S3 credentials.
+Instead, follow these steps:

+1. Create a new empty Platform.sh project through the UI; when asked if you want to create a "New Project" or "Use a template", select "New Project".

+2. Create an Amazon S3 bucket and user that has write access to it.
+You will need a number of pieces of information, which you must set on the newly created project as project-level variables.
+The easiest way to do so is from the command line:

+    ```bash
+    platform -p $PROJECT_ID -q variable:create --json=false --sensitive=false --level=project --name="env:S3_BUCKET"   --value=$S3_BUCKET
+    platform -p $PROJECT_ID -q variable:create --json=false --sensitive=true  --level=project --name="env:S3_KEY"      --value=$S3_KEY
+    platform -p $PROJECT_ID -q variable:create --json=false --sensitive=true  --level=project --name="env:S3_SECRET"   --value=$S3_SECRET
+    platform -p $PROJECT_ID -q variable:create --json=false --sensitive=false --level=project --name="env:S3_REGION"   --value=$S3_REGION
+    platform -p $PROJECT_ID -q variable:create --json=false --sensitive=false --level=project --name="env:S3_HOSTNAME" --value=$S3_HOSTNAME
+    ```

+Where `$PROJECT_ID` is the ID of the Platform.sh project you just created, and `$S3_BUCKET`, `$S3_Key`, `$S3_SECRET`, `$S3_REGION`, and `$S3_HOSTNAME` are the appropriate values for the S3 bucket you wish to use.

+3. (Optional) If you would like to specify the name and password for the admin user up front, you may also set that.
+You will be able to change these later after logging in, and should remove these variables once the project is installed.
+If you do not specify a name and password they will be auto-created for you, and available in the deploy log output.

+    ```bash
+    platform -p $PROJECT_ID -q variable:create --json=false --sensitive=false --level=project --name="env:ADMIN_USER" --value=$ADMIN_USER
+    platform -p $PROJECT_ID -q variable:create --json=false --sensitive=true  --level=project --name="env:ADMIN_PASSWORD" --value=$ADMIN_PASSWORD
+    ```

+4. Initialize the code from this GitHub repository.
+That can be done directly with:

+    ```bash
+    platform environment:init -p $PROJECT_ID -e master https://github.com/platformsh-templates/nextcloud
+    ```

+That will initialize the project with the code from this template and deploy it, which will trigger the installer.
+The default configuration file will detect that you have S3 parameters already defined and use those in the initial configuration of the site.

+5. Go to your site in a browser and login with the user and password you specified above, or the user and password shown in the shell output from the previous command.
+Your Nextcloud site is now ready to use.

+*Please remember to change your admin password immediately.*

 ## References

 * [Nextcloud](https://nextcloud.com/)